What is 64kg in Pounds? A practical guide to Weight Conversion

 Q: Is the conversion factor always exactly 2.20462?

 - A: No, it's an approximation.
 The precise conversion factor varies slightly depending on the definition of the kilogram and pound used.
-However, 2.20462 is accurate enough for most purposes.
+On the flip side, 2.20462 is accurate enough for most purposes.

 -